Show 'Em (What You're Made Of): Background and recording

 Richardson got the inspiration for the title of the song from his late father's words.
 The song was co-written by bandmate AJ McLean and is meant to be a pep talk for their children, and also as a positive reinforcement for the world in general.
 "This is as a positive reinforcement-type song because there’s so much negativity out there.
 The world needs positivity!
 The song turned out beyond what we ever expected.
 It became this huge emotional record," McLean said.

 Music video

 A music video for the song, directed by Jon Vulpine, was filmed in Miami, Florida.
 It was premiered on the group's official Facebook page and then released on Vevo a day later.

 The video takes on a minimalistic approach, showing individual shots of each band member against a black background.
-A.J. and Brian were shirtless as they were going by the theme song and show something important for them personally—a tattoo dedicated to his daughter for A.J. and a heart surgery scar for Brian.
-Brian had an open heart surgery in 1998 to correct a birth defect and hadn't been seen shirtless publicly ever since.
+AJ McLean and Brian Littrell appear shirtless, coinciding with the song's message.
+Littrell had an open heart surgery in 1998 to correct a birth defect and hadn't been seen shirtless publicly ever since.